Condition-Gated Reasoning for Context-Dependent Biomedical Question Answering: Condition Evaluation Examples

 \section{Condition Evaluation Examples}

+Table~\ref{tab:condition_eval_examples} presents the examples of the condition evaluation.
 The condition evaluation step uses a single LLM call to populate the lookup table $\mathcal{L}$ for edge gating, enabling multi-hop reasoning with each edge subject to condition gating.
 Given a query and a set of conditions extracted from graph edges, the LLM evaluates whether each condition is satisfied (\texttt{true}), violated (\texttt{false}), or unknown (\texttt{null}) in the query context.
-Table~\ref{tab:condition_eval_examples} illustrates two examples.